 Blend Xeriscape-Friendly Shrubs with Existing Shrubbery

 Mixing it up is a smart transitional approach.
-Go ahead and remove the turf and extend the existing shrubbery while adding in some low-water-use shrubs into the mix.
-This is an appealing option as it updates tired, worn out shrubbery that's grown woody and scores points for smart water management.
+Go ahead and remove the turf and extend the existing shrubbery while adding in some low water-use shrubs into the mix.
+This is an appealing option as it updates tired, worn-out shrubbery that has grown woody and scores points for smart water management.

 Convert the Space by Adding Hardscape

 Finally, one of the smartest moves in terms of water management is to think long-term and incorporate decomposed granite, cobblestone, or some kind of decorative paver or stone, as well as drought-tolerant plantings, into the area you're rehabbing.